Rethinking Evaluation in the Era of Time Series Foundation Models: (Un)known Information Leakage Challenges: Leakage Investigations

-It may be theoretically possible that existing model evaluation results have already been influenced by global pattern leakage.
+It may be theoretically possible that existing model evaluation results have already been influenced by overlaps of correlated train and test series.
 We analyse the overlapping time frames in the Monash Dataset \footnote{\url{https://huggingface.co/datasets/Monash-University/monash_tsf}} as can be seen in Figure \ref{fig:monash_time}.
 Test datasets shouldn't lie in the same time period as other training datasets.
 As an example, the proposed Australian Electricity Demand test time frame (April 2015) lays in the same period as the training period of the "Weather (Australia)" training set (1900-2021).
-The Moirai and Moirai-MoE models use both datasets for train/test forecasts, meaning if their are any global patterns in the weather data which could influence the Australian Electricity Demand data, this would be a kind of information leakage.
-Similarly, the Oikolab Weather dataset ranges from 2010 January to 2021 May, which is weather data located in Melbourne.
+The Moirai and Moirai-MoE models use both datasets for train/test forecasts, meaning if there are any global patterns in the weather data which could influence the Australian Electricity Demand data, this would be a kind of information leakage, at least on theoretical basis.
+Similarly, the Oikolab Weather dataset ranges from January 2010 to May 2021, which is weather data located in Melbourne.
 The test set of the dataset Pedestrian Count (also Melbourne) is located at the end of April 2020.
 This test period lays within the training data of the Oikolab Weather, which could be a greater potential global pattern information leakage than in previous example.
-Both datasets are included as well in the train/test datasets of Moirai and Moirai-MoE.
+Both datasets are included in the datasets of Moirai, Time-Moe, Sundial and Toto.

-Moreover, LagLlama uses the \textit{Beijing Multi-Site Air Quality} dataset from 12 districts in Beijing from 2013 to 2017 as a pre-training dataset and simultaneously uses the \textit{Beijing PM2.5} air quality dataset from the Beijing airport between 2010 and 2013.
+Moreover, LagLlama uses the \textit{Beijing Multi-Site Air Quality} dataset from 12 districts in Beijing from 2013 to 2017 as a pre-training dataset and simultaneously uses the \textit{Beijing PM2.5} air quality dataset from the Beijing airport between 2010 and 2013, which could also in theory lead to leakage.